Our slogan wasn’t born in a boardroom; it wasn’t concocted in the office of a marketing agency or analyzed in a focus group.

 Why Work at SSi

-If you want to join our amazing team, but there isn’t a position listed matching your skill set, send us a cover letter detailing your ideal roles and responsibilities.
+If you want to join our amazing team send us a cover letter detailing your ideal roles and responsibilities.
 You never know, you might just be the person we didn’t know we were looking for!

 SSi specializes in designing and adapting cutting-edge software for remote markets.
 We do this out of necessity but also because we love a challenge.
 Designing our own software ensures we get only the features we need, not fancy extras designed to serve a large volume of users and consume huge amounts of data.
 Limiting data usage is particularly important because satellite bandwidth is roughly 15 times more expensive than cable or DSL.
 That means every byte saved through the development of efficient applications lowers the cost of providing our services.